The Genesis of Wagner's Opera Parsifal

 Grail messenger's curse in Book 6 (315, 20)7.

 few images from Wolfram's poem stuck in Wagner's memory, from which be was able to

 outline immediately the

 entire drama in three acts on the "Good Friday" in 1857.
-How reliably Wagner's memory held after several
+How reliably Wagner's memory held after several years is shown

 the Parzival-drama in the course of time developed further and changed under completely different